-Sigrid Fischbacher, Preschool Teacher, Waldorf Kindergarten Teacher training in Vienna, Austria.
+Waldorf Kindergarten Teacher training in Vienna, Austria.
 Seeking adventure, Sigrid and her husband moved to the US in 1990.
-She came to WSRF through her children in 2000 and has been working in the early childhood program since 2001 as afternoon assistant, morning assistant, co-teacher and lead teacher.
+She came to WSRF through her children in 2000 and has been working in the early childhood program since 2001 as afternoon assistant, morning assistant, co-teacher and now, lead teacher.

-Rachel Johnson, Kinderhaus Teacher, Hendrix College, Bachelor of Arts with a major in Psychology and minor in German; Rudolf Steiner College, Foundation Year and EC Teacher Training, 2005 – 2007; Full time employee with 25 contact hours minimum/week; Serve on Kinderhaus Committee and Care Group; 1 year Montessori teaching experience, 6 years of Waldorf teaching experience; 3 years of lead teaching at WSRF; WECAN member.
+Hendrix College, Bachelor of Arts with a major in Psychology and minor in German; Rudolf Steiner College, Foundation Year and EC Teacher Training.
+1 year Montessori teaching experience, 9 years of Waldorf teaching experience; 6 years of lead teaching at WSRF; WECAN member.

 Lower School Grades 1-5

 Bachelors of Science in Recreation and Leisure Services Management, Concentration in Outdoor Recreation from East Stroudsburg University of Pennsylvania; Waldorf Teacher Training 2010-2013, Waldorf Institute of Southern California, San Diego.